Critical thinking questions are a great way to help you learn and get to the heart of many matters.

 Questioning what you’ve read, what you’ve learnt and your own preconceptions is a useful way to remove your own ignorance on many topics.

 As a child, we asked questions about critical thinking all the time.
 It’s how we learn right and wrong and a variety of other things.
-Curiosity and questioning what we know is one of the best ways to improve your knowledge.
+Curiosity and questioning what we know are some of the best ways to improve your knowledge.

 Whether you want to use these questions with your students or to learn more yourself, they’ll help you develop a framework to learn more about almost anything.

 Critical Thinking Questions Examples